matthias-reis/aithir.de/_content/storylines/kamina-1.md

 superTitle: Children's Story
 title: Kamina and the Water Spirits
 description:
-  Little Kamina is always drawn into phantastic adventures.
-This time she jumps into a steampunk world with a lot of surprises.
+  Just like Alice, the little Kamina is drawn into a rabbit hole and experiences a fantastic adventure ... under water.
-colorSpace: orange
+colorSpace: red
 language: en
 ref: storylines/kamina-1-de
-unfinished: true
-hidden: true
 startDate: 2019-10-15
 date: 2023-11-01
 related: